Solidarity Tax Credit and Direct Deposit – TurboTax Takes Care of Both

 Prepare your provincial and your federal returns with TurboTax and submit them electronically!

-Use Revenu Québec’s online service
+Use Revenu Québec’s online service or, to register for that service, use My Account.

 Complete the Request for Direct Deposit form (LM-3.Q-V or LM-3.M-V).
 If you live closer to Québec City, use LM-3.Q-V; if you live closer to Montreal, choose LM-3.M-V. The only difference between the forms is the address for the Revenu Québec office.